-For financial reporting purposes, the District includes in this report all funds and account groups of all agencies and boards that are controlled by, or dependent upon, the District's legislative body.
+For financial reporting purposes, the District would include in this report all funds and account groups of all agencies and boards that are controlled by, or dependent upon, the District's legislative body.
 The criteria of control is determined on the basis of financial accountability, imposition of will, and financial benefit or burden.

 The Nipomo Community Services District Public Facilities Corporation is a component unit of the District.
 This Corporation was formed in 2003 to issue Revenues Certificates of Participation (COP'S).
-COP's were issued in June 2013 and June 2012.
+COP's were issued in 2003, 2012 and 2013.
 The financial activity of the corporation is blended into the financial statements of the District.